eclipse/imagen/docs/guide/programming-environ/index.md

 ### 3.5.2 The PlanarImage Class

-The `PlanarImage` class is the main class for describing two-dimensional images in JAI. `PlanarImage` implements the `RenderedImage` interface from the Java 2D API. `TiledImage` and `OpImage`, described later, are subclasses of `PlanarImage`.``
+The `PlanarImage` class is the main class for describing two-dimensional images in ImageN. `PlanarImage` implements the `RenderedImage` interface from the Java 2D API. `TiledImage` and `OpImage`, described later, are subclasses of `PlanarImage`.``